Katacc/BloodcraftWebUI/README.md

 This mod is just my project to make my and my friend's playthrough more enjoyable and checking levels and stats easier.
 Feel free to use this project in your own servers and make improvements and pull requests.

+Currently this works by putting all the files in a folder on a dedicated server to "VRisingServer" folder.
+It needs a server for the JavaScript to handle the data reading.

 Current funtionality:
 - Show levels and total experience of professions
 - Show Levels and chosen stats and their values of Weapons.